Bay of Islands Vintage Railway: Operations

 The Bay of Islands Vintage Railway runs throughout the year.
 As of May 2010, it runs on Friday, Saturday and Sunday and every day during school and public holidays at 10.45 am, 12 noon, 1.15 pm and 2.30 pm – the round trip takes approximately 45 minutes.
 Passengers may leave the train at Taumarere and catch a later train back to Kawakawa.

 For most of the year, ‘Gabriel the Steam Engine’ is used on Saturdays and Sundays, and ‘Fredrick the Diesel Engine’ is used on Fridays, although this varies depending on public and school holidays and availability of personnel and maintenance.
 On school holidays ‘Gabriel the Steam Engine’ is used on Fridays, in place of ‘Fredrick the Diesel Engine’, Saturdays, Sundays and Mondays, with ‘Fredrick the Diesel Engine’ being used on Tuesdays, Wednesdays and Thursdays.

+As of 2024, a former Auckland ferry boat, the Minerva is being restored to run a service between Russell and Opua, where it will link with the railway.